Read and React Offense Breakdown DrillsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Diagram 11 shows a basic give and go, front-cut option.
 O1 passes to O2, fakes left and front-cuts to the hoop expecting a pass from O2.

 Diagram 12 shows the give and go, front cut from the wing.
-O2 passes to O1, fakes baseline and cuts left for the pass from O1.
+O2 passes to O1, fakes baseline and cuts high (left) for the pass from O1.

-Diagram 13 shows O1 passes to O2, but since X1 is overplaying and denying the front-cut, O1 backcuts for a pass from O2.
+Diagram 13 shows O1 passes to O2.
+Since X1 is overplaying and denying the front-cut, O1 backcuts for a pass from O2.

 Diagram 14 shows the same thing from the wing.
 O2 passes to O1, fakes the front-cut and back-cuts for the pass from O1.